 Carsey Policy Hour

-The Carsey Policy Hour (formerly Coffee & Conversations) engages policymakers, public service professionals, and active citizens and organizations in the issues and policies that affect the people and places of New Hampshire.
+The Carsey Policy Hour engages policymakers, public service professionals, and active citizens and organizations in the issues and policies that affect the people and places of New Hampshire.
 Each month features a dynamic expert speaker (or two), followed by an interactive audience discussion.
 The intent is to foster learning, problem-solving, and collaboration in service of New Hampshire's common good.
 Sessions are held on the second Wednesday of each month, from 8 – 9 am.
-Fall 2024 dates are: September 11, October 9, November 13 and December 11.
+We are on hiatus for the summer and will see you in the fall!
+Our 2025 fall dates are: September 10, October 8, November 12, and December 10.

 Additional Sessions

-View the highlights and access the recording and slide presentation of our September 2024 event.
+View the highlights and access the recording and slide presentations of our June 2025 event.
 Learn More

-View the highlights and access the recording and slide presentation of our June 2024 event.
+View the highlights and access the recording and slide presentations of our May 2025 event.
 Learn More

 Our Partners